wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/03-Advanced-Blocks/03-Block-Variations.md

 })()
 ```

 This code registers a block variation of the core Heading block.
-It sets the `name` to `wp-learn-block-variations/custom-heading`, the `title` to `Custom Heading`, and the `attributes` to set the content of the heading to `Custom Heading`.
+It sets the `name` to `wp-learn-block-variations/custom-heading`, the `title` to `Custom Heading`, and in the `attributes` object, sets the content of the heading to `Custom Heading`.

+Now you can activate the plugin.

-Now, activate the plugin, edit a post or page, and insert the Custom Heading block, either by clicking the block inserter icon and searching for custom or typing `/custom` in the Editor.
+Edit a post or page, and insert the Custom Heading block, either by clicking the block inserter icon and searching for custom or typing `/custom` in the Editor.

-When you insert the Custom Heading block into the Editor, you should see that it defaults to having a value of `Custom Heading`.
+When you insert the Custom Heading block into the Editor, you should see that it defaults to having a value of `Custom Heading` but it retains all the other core heading block attributes and functionality.

 ## Creating a Block Variation with InnerBlocks